Conflux-Chain/go-conflux-sdk/docs/quickstart.md

 txhash, err := client.SendTransaction(utx)
 ```
 ### Interact With Smart Contract
-The most simple way to interact with contract is generator contract binding by `conflux-abigen`, see details from [`conflux-abigen`]()
+The most simple way to interact with contract is generator contract binding by `conflux-abigen`, see details from [here](https://github.com/Conflux-Chain/conflux-abigen)